open-keychain/open-keychain.github.io/about/index.md

 ### Independent Security Audit

-The auditing company cure53 performed an intensive security audit of OpenKeychain.
+The auditing company Cure53 performed an intensive security audit of OpenKeychain.
 The security experts summarize their final result with “[...] none of the spotted issues were considered to be of a critical severity in terms of security implications.
 The latter is a significant and impressive result for an app of this complexity and relevance.”

 ### Permissions

 Because OpenKeychain is Free Software, anyone can validate that the permissions are indeed only required for the listed features.

+  * In-app purchases: Donate to the developers
   * Identity: Pre-fill name and email addresses
   * Contacts: Connect keys to your contacts (only offline)
   * Photos/Media/Files: Import/export keys from SD card
   * Camera: Scan QR Codes to add other people's keys
   * Others: Internet permission to retrieve keys, NFC permission to use YubiKeys

+Starting with Android 6, permissions are requested when required in-app!